 What if one of your tent poles breaks and you have to improvise a replacement, or your stove fuel runs out and you need a fire?
 Those are just some of the situations where a good axe will save the day.
 The question is what kind of axe you want to carry, and a lot of that depends on the style of camping you prefer.

 Here are your choices:

 - A smaller, one-handed tool, a hatchet is still able to cut down saplings or chop through decent-sized branches.
-It can be used as a wedge for splitting logs, and it’s an essential tool for dressing large game.
-Most hatchets are compact and light enough to suit the average backpacker; for most campers they’re the ideal compromise.
+It can be used as a wedge for splitting logs, and it’s an essential tool for dressing large games.
+Most hatchets are compact and light enough to suit the average backpacker; for most campers, they’re the ideal compromise.